Inflectra/rapise-documentation/docs/Intro/training.md

 !!! example "Lab Tasks"

-Implement a demo test case using features of the presented framework.
+Implement a demo test case using the features of the presented framework.

 ### Session 7: Dynamics 365 for Sales